soojiyou/FS-4-Deploy-a-Flask-App-to-Kubernetes-Using-EKS/README.md

-# Deploying a Flask API
+# Full Stack Project 4 - Deploying a Flask API

 ## Project Overview
 The prime objective of this project is to create a CI/CD pipeline.
 You will associate the pipeline's one end to your Github repository, and connect the other end to the EKS cluster.
 You will create this CI/CD pipeline programmatically using the code (Cloudformation template file) that we will provide to you.